 1. Komodo dragon (Varanus komodoensis)

 This is the largest Lizard ever lived.
-It grow to a length of 30 meters and 135kg (300 pounds) in weight at adulthood.
+It grows to a length of 30 meters and 135kg (300 pounds) in weight at adulthood.
 Komodo Dragon is the most venomous lizard.
 It can run fast to attack its prey, including human beings.

-2. Malayan, Asian Water Monitor, Two-banded Monitor (Varanus salvator)
+2. Malayan, Asian Water Monitor, Two-banded Monitor (Varanus Salvator)

 People hunt the Asian Water Monitor for their skin and meat, which they use for traditional leather industry and medicine.

 3. Tree crocodile, or Crocodile monitor (Varanus Salvadori)